 - Integrate biblical truths regarding criminal law and procedure with real-world application of criminal law theory and procedure.

-Textbook readings, Video Case Studies (in etext) and Visual Summaries (in etext)
+Textbook readings, Video Case Studies (in the text) and Visual Summaries (in the text)

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will complete 6 Discussion Board Forums that specifically relate to each module/week’s content.
-Each Discussion Board Forum will be completed in 2 parts.
-The student will submit a 250–300-word thread after researching the topic provided.
-The student must cite at least 2 scholarly sources (in addition to the textbook) in current APA format.
-The student will then post replies of at least 150 words each to 2 classmates’ threads citing at least 1 scholarly source to support his/her assertions.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete 4 Discussions that specifically relate to each module content.
+Each Discussion will be completed in 2 parts.
+The student will submit a 300-500 word thread after researching the topic provided.
+The student must cite at least 1 scholarly source (in addition to the textbook) in current APA format, and quote 1 Scripture in support of your thread.
+The student will then post replies of 150-250 words each to 2 classmates’ threads citing at least 1 scholarly source to support his/her assertions, in each reply.

-NOTE: Scholarly sources can be books, journal articles, law review articles, etc. While you may use the textbook, the Bible, cases, and statutes; they will not count toward the minimum number of sources.
+NOTE: Scholarly sources are journal articles or law review articles.
+While you may use the textbook, books, the Bible, cases, and statutes; they will not count toward the minimum number of sources.

-The student will complete 4 open-book/open-note tests that cover the textbook readings.
-Each test is comprised of 50 multiple-choice questions and has a time limit of 1 hour and 30 minutes.
+The student will complete 4 open-book/open-note quizzes that cover the textbook readings.
+Each quiz is comprised of 40 multiple-choice questions (80%) and 2 essay questions (20%) and has a time limit of 2 hours.

-The student will complete 1 “You Decide” assignments in each chapter of the textbook.
+The student will complete 1-2 “You Decide” assignments, in Module 1: Week 1 – Module 7: Week 7, from chapters assigned for the week.
 A scenario will be presented, along with background information, and the student will make choices based on the provided information.
-The student may repeat the assignment up to three times and the highest score will be counted toward grading.
+The student may repeat the assignment up to three times, and the highest score will be counted toward grading.